Eswatini: Swazi settlers (18th and 19th centuries)

-The Swazi settlers, then known as the Ngwane (or bakaNgwane) before entering Swaziland, had been settled on the banks of the Pongola River.
-Before that, they were settled in the area of the Tembe River near present-day Maputo, Mozambique.
+The Swazi, before they moved and settled in the Pongola River in attempting to be independent, had for many years been settled in the Tembe River and submitted to Tembe chiefs who had influence across the Lubombo Mountains and southwards to the Lusutfu River.
+Dlamini III was a king or iNgwenyama of the Swazi people and he led them approximately between 1720 until 1744 and worked closely with his adviser Chief Mbokane.
+King Dlamini III was the father to Ngwane III, the first King of modern Swaziland and after whom the country was named KaNgwane ("country of Ngwane") and his people becoming known as BakaNgwane ("people of Ngwane ").
 Continuing conflict with the Ndwandwe people pushed them further north, with Ngwane III establishing his capital at Shiselweni at the foot of the Mhlosheni hills.
 Under Sobhuza I, the Ngwane people established their capital at Zombodze in the heartland of present-day Eswatini.
 In this process, they conquered and incorporated the long established clans of the country known to the Swazi as Emakhandzambili (those found ahead).